Quick Summary

 How to Speed Up Your Website?

 You may think that your WordPress website taking an extra second to load is no big deal.
 However, for your users, it means everything.
-Websites that take three seconds to load can lead to a fifty percent drop-off compared to those that load in a couple of seconds.
+Websites that take three seconds to load can lead to a 50% drop-off compared to those that load in a couple of seconds.

-Let’s proceed to the ten ways to make your website speed optimized.
+Let’s proceed to the 10 ways to make your WordPress website speed optimized.

 1. Go for a Lightweight Theme

-• If your theme is not lightweight, then you should switch to one.
-Lightweight themes only have the basic features that you need without unnecessary and too many styles and scripts.
+• If your theme is not lightweight, you should switch to a lightweight one.
+Lightweight themes have only the basic features you need, without unnecessary or too many styles and scripts.
 Naturally, this makes your website load and run faster.

-• Make sure to use lightweight themes that are WordPress theme-optimized.
+• Make sure to use lightweight, WordPress-optimized themes.

 2. Select a Good Hosting Service